INTRODUCTION

 The Liber Abaci (Book of Calculation) was written by Leonardo Pisano.
 Fibonacci was Leonardo's Latin name.
 Leonard was the son of a Pisa merchant, and often went with his father to Arab ports and other trading locations.
 On these trips Leonardo learned abstract and practical sides Hindu-Arabic numerals that were required to compute weights and measures systems of the Mediterranean world.
 As an important historical consequence, Fibonacci documentation of medieval trading units reported very old theoretical and practical Egyptian fraction arithmetic that allowed medieval schools and commerce units to be defined and administered.

-The Liber Abaci (LA) was a successful book.
-It was used in the medieval period for over 200 years to teach arithmetic and higher mathematics where Latin schools and commerce were dominant.
+The Liber Abaci (LA) was a very successful book.
+It was used in the medieval period for about 250 years to teach arithmetic and higher mathematics in European Latin schools.
 Today, five copies of the book exist.
-The 808 year old book has been partially translated and reviewed by 20th century scholars, each scholar taking a LS subject here, and there, omitting large sections of the book.
-The 500 page book had not been fully translated into English and European languages.
-Scholars were required to independently translate the Latin text to read the entire LA text.
-Sigler's 2002 English translation solved the general translation problem.
+The 808 year old book has been partially translated and reviewed by 20th century scholars.
+Scholar tend to take a single arithmetic LA subject, omitting other arithmetic subjects.
+The 500 page book therefore has not been fully translated into English and European languages related to ancient arithmetic implications.

 The beginning seven chapters of the LA, 25% of the book, detail theoretical and practical aspects of the 3,200-year old system of Egyptian fractions.
-At various places in the 500-page book, Fibonacci used three different remainder arithmetic notations while writing rational numbers in Egyptians fraction series.
-The first notation was dominant in the LA, with the second two notations being used for special factoring purposes.
-The remaining paragraphs of this blog will stresses the first notation, and detail its scope.
+At various places Fibonacci used three different remainder arithmetic notations writing rational numbers into not-so-concise unit fraction series.
+Fibonacci's first arithmetic notation was dominant in the LA.
+The second two notations were used for special factoring purposes.

 LEONARDO'S SEVEN EGYPTIAN FRACTION METHODS (Distinctions)